SynFutures/docs/docs/hash_rate_futures_general.md

 BTC Hash Rate Futures contract represents the expected block mining reward in BTC for a difficulty resetting period (roughly 14 days, for simplicity, we would refer to one period as 14 days hereafter) per PH/s hash rate at a given difficulty level.
 In contrast to a cloud mining token, it is purely on-chain based futures for trading BTC mining difficulty.
 No physical mining activity is performed.

 ### 27. What does 1 long position of BTCHASH represent?
 What is being "longed"?
 Long position of BTCHASH means longing the block mining reward in BTC, while shorting the mining difficulty, as the block mining reward is negatively proportional to the mining difficulty.
 Long 1 BTCHASH at a certain maturity date means long the block mining reward for 1 PH/s hash rate for the next difficulty resetting period (2016 blocks, roughly 14 days) following the maturity date.
+Note that BTCHASH only include the block reward, or 6.25 BTC per block at the moment, but not the transaction fees in each block.
+Electricity and other operational cost are also omitted.

 ### 28. When would a trader gain profit or suffer from loss?
 How are the Profit and Loss (“PnL”) settled?
-- Traders profit from a long position in BTCHASH when difficulty goes ***lower than the difficulty level at entry***, leading to a higher mining reward.
-Alternatively if it goes higher, traders who long BTCHASH would suffer a loss.
+- Traders profit from a long position in BTCHASH when difficulty goes lower than the difficulty level at entry, leading to a higher mining reward.
+Alternatively if it goes higher, traders who long BTCHASH would suffer from loss.
 - The contract is margined in BTC stable coins.
 - The PnL is settled with WBTC on Ethereum or BTCB on Binance Smart Chain.
 - Here is a brief summary table of contract PnL.